 - Vessels documented with the U.S. Coast Guard.

-- Vessels currently registered in another state but being used on Idaho's waterways for 60 consecutive days or less.
+- Vessels currently registered in another state but being used on Idaho's waterways for a short time.

 Your registration must be on your boat whenever the boat is in operation.
 To obtain proper registration: